Catecholborane

 Catecholborane (abbreviated HBcat) is an organoboron compound that is useful in organic synthesis.
 This colourless liquid is a derivative of catechol and a borane, having the formula C6H4O2BH.

 Synthesis and structure

 Traditionally catecholborane is produced by treating catechol with borane (BH3) in a cooled solution of THF.
 However, this method results in a loss of 2 mole equivalents of the hydride.
-Nöth and Männig described the reaction of alkali-metal boron hydride (LiBH4, NaBH4, of KBH4) with tris(catecholato)bisborane in an ethereal solvent such as diethyl ether.
+Nöth and Männig described the reaction of alkali-metal boron hydride (LiBH4, NaBH4, KBH4) with tris(catecholato)bisborane in an ethereal solvent such as diethyl ether.
 In 2001, Herbert Brown and coworkers prepared catecholborane by treatment of tri-o-phenylene bis-borate with diborane.

 Unlike borane itself or alkylboranes, catechol borane exists as a monomer.
 This behavior is a consequence of the electronic influence of the aryloxy groups that diminish the Lewis acidity of the boron centre.
 Pinacolborane adopts a similar structure.

 Reactions

 Catecholborane is less reactive in hydroborations than borane-THF or borane-dimethylsulfide.

 When catecholborane is treated with a terminal alkyne, a trans vinylborane is formed: